 The solution: This error can also be reduced to a minimum with a corresponding software solution, if the solution has corresponding functions for project controlling.
 In particular, this involves a corresponding notification function in the accounting software if working hours worked and listed in the time recording are not yet present on any invoice.

-As the trend study Project Controlling commissioned last year by the company provantis IT Solutions proves, the four sources of error mentioned are not "pipe dreams", but problems that actually occur in practice.
-For example, 62 percent of the survey participants stated that the transfer of recorded project times into the accounting system is still done manually.
-49 percent of the companies admitted that it happened in the past that project times were not recorded, and in 35 percent of the companies it happened that project times were recorded but not accounted for.
-And so it is no surprise that only 31 percent of the respondents stated that no optimisation of their project controlling is necessary.
+As the project controlling trend study commissioned by ZEP GmbH last year proves, the four sources of error mentioned are not "pipe dreams", but problems that actually occur in practice.
+For example, 62 per cent of the survey participants stated that the transfer of recorded project times to the accounting system is still done manually.
+49 per cent of companies admitted that project times had not been recorded in the past, while 35 per cent of companies had recorded project times but not invoiced them.
+It is therefore no surprise that only 31 percent of respondents stated that no optimisation of their project controlling is necessary.

-With ZEP, the company provantis IT Solutions offers a web-based software solution for time recording and project controlling with which all four sources of error can be eliminated.
+ZEP GmbH offers a web-based software solution for time recording and project controlling that eliminates all four sources of error.

 An overview of the functions and modules of ZEP can be found on the ZEP website.